 Skilled Worker Program

-The option to enter Quebec as a skilled worker is undergoing some changes and under Canadian law, Quebec has the right to select their own immigrants (as long as they meet the requirements for entry to Canada).
+The option to enter Quebec as a skilled worker is undergoing some changes and under Canadian law, Quebec has the right to select its own immigrants (as long as they meet the requirements for entry to Canada).

 In order to go the Federal skilled worker route, you will need to apply for a Certificat de selection du Quebec (CSQ).
 You will need to be at least eighteen years of age and need to demonstrate your intent is to settle in Quebec and be employed.
 Strong preference is given to French-speaking applicants.